Kavian77/Clue/README.md

 ### 🔄 Automatic Context Inheritance

-PIQ Core’s **Automatic Context Inheritance** feature simplifies event tracking by automatically gathering contextual data from parent elements up the DOM hierarchy.
+Clue Core’s **Automatic Context Inheritance** feature simplifies event tracking by automatically gathering contextual data from parent elements up the DOM hierarchy.
 This provides fully contextualized events without redundant declarations and is ideal for applications with complex or deeply nested components.

 **Benefits**: